nucypher/ethindia-2018/README.md

 Hi NuCypherinos,

-## ETHBoston
+## ETHWaterloo

- Welcome to ETHBoston!
+ Welcome to ETHWaterloo!

 The NuCypher network facilitates end-to-end encrypted data sharing for distributed apps and protocols.
 Use our tools and network to build privacy into your Dapp and earn your share of a $2500 USD bounty pool.

 ### To Qualify for the NuCypher Bounty
 * Your project must be open-sourced
-* Your project must be submitted before the official end time (check with ETHBerlin organizers for end time)
+* Your project must be submitted before the official end time (check with ETHWaterloo organizers for end time)
 * You must use one of NuCypher's technologies in your hack

 ### Judging Criteria